ADVERTISING | |||||

 Recommended Optional Program Components: | None |

 Course Objectives: | This course covers wireless and mobile networking concepts and protocols with real-world examples.
-This course aims to prvide students with a basic understanding about the wireless and mobile networks and related problem solving discipline using mathematics / engineering principles. |
+This course aims to provide students with an understanding about the wireless and mobile networks, as well as related problem-solving skills using mathematics and engineering principles. |

-The students who have succeeded in this course; I. An ability to design algorithms for wireless communication problems II.
+The students who have succeeded in this course; I. An ability to design algorithms to solve wireless communication problems II.
 An ability to develop test and monitoring programs for wireless networks III.
 An ability to design packet size optimization techniques for wireless networks IV.
 An ability to analyze and evaluate the performance of wireless networks V. An ability to design communication solutions for vehicular networks VI.
-An ability to organize and document program code following the principles of software engineering and to professional prepare project reports. |
+An ability to develop simple code to address network challenges, and to prepare academically-written project reports |

 This course covers wireless and mobile networking concepts and protocols with real-world examples.
 After completing the course, students will get a basic understanding about the wireless and mobile networks and related problem solving discipline using mathematics / engineering principles.
-1st Week: An overview of wireless networks 2nd Week: Broadband Communication Technologies 3rd Week: 3G Communication Technologies 4th Week: 4G and Beyond 5th Week: Wireless Local Area Networks 6th Week: Midterm Exam-I 7th Week: Near Field Communications 8th Week: RFID 9th Week: Ad Hoc Networks 10th Week: Wireless Sensor Networks 11th Week: Midterm Exam-II 12th Week: Packet Size Optimization in Wireless Networks 13th Week: Underwater Acoustic and Underground Communications 14th Week: Vehicular Networks and Review |
+1st Week: An overview of wireless networks 2nd Week: Broadband Communication Technologies 3rd Week: 3G Communication Technologies 4th Week: 4G and Beyond 5th Week: Wireless Local Area Networks 6th Week: Midterm Exam-I 7th Week: Near Field Communications 8th Week: RFID 9th Week: Ad Hoc Networks 10th Week: Wireless Sensor Networks 11th Week: Midterm Exam-II 12th Week: Packet Size Optimization in Wireless Networks 13th Week: Underwater Acoustic and Underground Communications 14th Week: Vehicular Networks and Review The teaching methods of the course are as follows: - Lecture - Individual Study - Reading - Group Work - Problem Solving - Application - Discussion - Project Preparation |

 Week | Subject | Related Preparation |